monsoons-blog/blog/theotherkhanblog/content/notes/When_The_Mirror_Melts.md

 enableComments = false
 +++

+<b>Elijah Lewis</b> is an activist, poet and programmer living in Queens.
+During their college years studying computer science, they took Urdu courses out of convenience, never expecting to stumble into the world of Urdu poetry.
+The following essay explores four verses — from Sauda and Ghalib — and how they speak to love, annihilation, divinity, and the fragile mirrors through which we attempt to know the world. <br>

+****

 <p style="text-align: center">
 <i>I saw my Lord with the eye of the heart.
 I asked, ‘Who are You?’
 He replied, ‘You.’</i><br>